Corporate Attendee FAQ

 1. Pay the registration fee without the agreement/contract being signed OR

-Q: You said ADURS reserves the right to revoke a company’s first right of refusal privileges at any time for any reason.
+Q: You said ADURS reserves the right to revoke any company’s attendance privileges.
 What are some examples?

 A: A company may lose their right to attend if they engage in the following, which includes but is not limited to: